LGBTQ+ Advocacy Internship in Ecuador

 • Strong communication skills and a collaborative mindset

-• Motivation to contribute to nonprofit and community-based initiatives
+• Motivation to contribute to community-based initiatives

 WHERE YOU’LL STAY